richard-scryber/scryber.core/docs/component_lists.rst

 .. image:: images/documentListsBinding.png

-.. note:: Scryber also includes the pdf:DataList component that can easily create ordered and unordered lists from datasources MUCH faster.
-But the pdf:ForEach and pdf:Choice allow full control where needed.
+.. note:: Scryber also includes the doc:DataList component that can easily create ordered and unordered lists from datasources MUCH faster.
+But the doc:ForEach and doc:Choice allow full control where needed.